Matmozaur/Subtitles/README.md

 # Subtitles
-Program make to help with changing subtitles.
+Program made to help with changing subtitles.